dmaier-couchbase/cb-mig/README.md

+# Couchbase Migration Tooling

 This project aims to provide tools which help you to migrate from relational database systems to Couchbase.
-So this is the Couchbase Migration Tooling project.

 ## Core Requirements